 Speaking as a person who lost over 100 lb. in one year, one of best recommendations is to only go to restaurants where you know you can get something that fits into your diet profile - calories, carbs, fats, etc.

 Don't let restaurant meals throw a curveball into your diet and exercise plan.
 With a little advance planning, ordering a healthy meal is do-able, whether the cuisine is Chinese, Indian, Italian or American.
-Here's a rundown of what to choose and what to avoid.

 I found a wonderful combination to put together, from the deli at our local Food City.
 I found that I could purchase a small container of rainbow pasta, and sprinkle pieces of the salmon on top, and it makes a wonderful, light lunch, and was very delicious!